Writeback allows you to either permanently edit values in the model if the administrator has allowed it or perform simple "what-if" analysis in Excel.

 Writeback in Anaplan XL grids

-To enable writeback on a Anaplan XL Grid, select Anaplan XL > Properties... from the Grid right-click menu, then select the Enable Writeback option from the Writeback tab.
+To enable writeback on an Anaplan XL Grid, select Anaplan XL > Properties... from the Grid right-click menu, then select the Enable Writeback option from the Writeback tab.
 You can also adjust a few other options on this tab.

 Online entry mode